Wind and fire wheels

-Wind-and-fire wheels (風火輪 (风火轮, fēng huǒ lún)) are melee weapons, wielded as a pair, associated with Chinese martial arts such as baguazhang and taijiquan.
-Visually, they are similar to chakrams, although unlike chakrams they are not throwing weapons.
+Wind-and-fire wheels (風火輪 (风火轮, fēnghuǒlún)) are melee weapons, wielded as a pair, and associated with Chinese martial arts, primarily baguazhang.

 Each wheel is a flat metal ring approximately 38 cm in diameter.
 One quarter-segment has a padded grip with a cross-guard; the other three segments have protruding flame-styled blades.
 With one wheel in each hand, the practitioner can slash, stab, parry, or disarm an opponent.

 In the mythological story Fengshen Yanyi, the Immortal Taiyi gave Nezha a wind-wheel and a fire-wheel.
 These were stood on whilst chanting incantations, to serve as a magic vehicle.